 Elixir programming language meetings once a month

-As part of the Elixir Meetup, we meet once a month (usually, it's the second Wednesday of the month).
+As part of the Elixir Meetup, we meet once a month (usually on the second Wednesday of the month).
 We always publish information about subsequent meetings and registration for them on our website and via Facebook, Instagram, Linkedin or Twitter.
 So if you follow us - you will surely not miss this information!
 You can also subscribe to our newsletter, where we send reminders about our Elixir Meetups.

 People from all over the world on Elixir technology